What Is a Case Study for a Job Interview?

 • Response to feedback: Did you adapt when interviewers supplied new information?

-Understanding these dimensions lets you target preparation toward the behaviors interviewers value.
+Understanding these dimensions lets you target preparation toward the behaviours interviewers value.

 A Proven Framework to Approach Any Case

 Structure gives you confidence.
-Use a simple, repeatable framework to organize thinking and communication.
+Use a simple, repeatable framework to organise thinking and communication.
 Below is a framework I use with coaching clients to create consistent performance across case types.

 2. Set a Hypothesis: Offer a working hypothesis early so the interviewer understands your direction.